StablR/EURR-stablecoin-evm/doc/tokendesign.md

 [FiatTokenV1.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
-This pattern allows SafeNed to upgrade the logic of any deployed tokens seamlessly.
+This pattern allows StablR to upgrade the logic of any deployed tokens seamlessly.

-- SafeNed will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
+- StablR will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
 - Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.